 D.C.'s standout omakase restaurants are Sushiko, Kaz Sushi, and Michelin-rated fixture and New York import Sushi Nakazawa.
 Union Market’s O-Ku, which originated in Charleston, South Carolina, features a variety of raw fish sure to satisfy sushi aficionados.
-Last year also saw the arrival of long awaited New York import Sushi Nakazawa, a partnership between restaurateur Alessandro Borgognone and Daisuke Nakazawa.
 Find other sushi essentials here.

 Any list that Neighborhood Restaurant Group's beer director Greg Engert played a role in creating (Shelter in Capitol Hill, Bluejacket Brewery in Navy Yard, Churchkey on 14th Street NW) is worth a visit.
 The city's most famous brewery is arguably DC Brau (3178 Bladensburg Road NE), but there are tons of formidable breweries both inside the District and nearby as well, from Atlas Brew Works (Ivy City, Navy Yard) to Port City Brewing Company (3950 Wheeler Avenue, Alexandria, Virginia).
 Newcomers include LGBTQ-friendly Red Bear Brewing Co. in NoMa and an Ivy City outpost of Brooklyn brewery Other Half.
 Cider fans should consider Petworth’s Capitol Cider Works, and Virginia’s beloved IPA maker Solace Brewing just touched down in D.C. with a sprawling Navy Yard tap room.
 Find some of the newer breweries here.
 The city is packed with outdoor beer gardens (like Dacha or Wunder Garten).
 And Virginia-born Aslin Beer Company just added a sunny new outpost in Logan Circle.

 D.C. loves day-drinking, as evidenced by the popularity of brunch here.
 Standout brunches include egg-topped pizzas and Sicilian disco fries at All-Purpose, the brasserie fare at Le Diplomate, and the unconventional diner food at Unconventional Diner.
 For the latest brunch to try across town, go here.

 D.C. is a huge ramen town, with new noodle shops opening up constantly — even in the stifling-hot summer.
 Toki Underground, Ren's Ramen and Daikaya are among the established players, while Haikan and Bantam King are adding to the scene as well.
 And Basebowl Ramen slings noodles and sushi next to Nationals Park.
 Ren’s Ramen is worth a trip up to Silver Spring.